cabal-club/cable/readme.md

 An incoming request with a `ttl > 0` SHOULD be forwarded along to all peers the client is connected to.
-A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requestor specified.
+A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requester specified.

 To prevent request loops in the network, an incoming request with a known `req_id` MUST be discarded.